 Risk: Low to Medium

 Allocation mutual funds are a combination of stock and fixed income securities and are subject to the risks involved in each of these security types.
 The high and low fluctuations of price denote risk.
 When risk

 2. Alternative Mutual Funds

 Risk: From Low Risk to High

-The fund may invest in securities that may have a leveraging effect (such as derivative and forward-settling securities) which may increase market exposure, magnify investment risks, and cause losses to be realized more quickly.
+The fund may invest in securities that may have a leveraging effect (such as derivative and forward-settling securities).
+This may increase market exposure, magnify investment risks, and cause losses to be realized more quickly.
 Leveraging mutual funds run on the high-risk side.

 3. Money Market Mutual Funds